imaniraei/SCOPE/DATASETS.md

 - All datasets must be converted to the COCO Detection format.
 - Images should be stored in RGB format.
 - Annotation files must follow the official COCO Detection specification.
-- Dataset paths are specified through the YAML configuration files.
+- Dataset paths are specified through YAML configuration files.
 - The datasets are **not included** in this repository.
-- During cross-domain evaluation, **no target-domain fine-tuning** is performed on BDD100K or nuScenes.
+- During cross-domain evaluation, no target-domain fine-tuning is performed on BDD100K or nuScenes.
 - Dataset locations may reside anywhere on a local machine or HPC filesystem.

 ---